minimo-io/minimo-11ty/README.md

 ---

+-   There seems to be a non-documented page.templateSyntax data value, that could replace the current solution for detecting Markdown vs Nunjucks blog posts (posted the question at 11ty's Discord server and Github).

 -   Add an effect to the call to action button, With 3 stages: 1) Any Wordpress problem?
 2) Woocommerce API Integration need?
 3) +11 clients problems solved!
 4) Let's Work Together! or Get a Quote!
 With a fast blink and more delay!

 -   Nice 4 images metro showcase!